 In the UK, you will be asked to fill out a form at the vets after your cat has been microchipped.
 This will be sent off to be registered on a microchipping database.
 If you move, don’t forget to update the address associated with your cat’s microchip.

-Another advantage of having your cat microchipped is that your cat will be able to use a microchip cat door.
-Microchip cat doors work by reading your cat’s existing microchip and unlocking only for your pet.
+2. Letting Your Cat In & Out Safely: Another advantage of having your cat microchipped is that your cat will be able to use a microchip cat door.
+Microchip cat doors work by reading your cat’s existing microchip and unlocking the kitty door only for your pet.

 Many cat owners have the problem of neighboring cats entering their homes through their cat flaps.
 Foxes and raccoons can also gain access to your house in the same way.
 By installing a microchip cat flap, you can banish unwanted visitors from your home for good!